 On 25 September 2015, the 193 Member States of the United Nations agreed a global agenda, unprecedented in its scope and ambition.
 Agenda 2030 represents an unprecedented opportunity for humanity to create a better future for everyone.
 Building on the original three dimensions of sustainable development, Agenda 2030 introduces the idea of the 5 Ps—adding Peace and Partnerships to social inclusion (People), environmental protection (Planet) and economic growth (Prosperity).

 While it is a huge achievement to have created Agenda 2030, the real challenge still lies ahead: delivering the change which the Agenda promises.
 Reaching the Sustainable Development Goals by 2030 requires holistic and transformative thinking and ambitious actions now.
 We need to identify and overcome the barriers and obstacles, creating systematic change together.
 Governments, companies, civil society, cities and individuals all need to contribute if we are to achieve our shared goals.

-The Festival will focus on three core themes in 2018:
+The 2018 edition of the Festival will focus on five core themes:

 To deliver Agenda 2030 we need transformative change.
 What are new technological innovations that can help?
 Which underlying social norms and value systems need to be disrupted?
 How can disruptive change globally, nationally and locally be fostered at high pace?

 Agenda 2030 was created with broader citizen consultation than any previous global political agenda.
 Why does it matter to include citizen voices in global political debates?
 How can people from around the globe be engaged in the implementation of the SDGs?
 How can the impact of citizen engagement be maximised?